jasp-stats/jaspBain/inst/help/BainTTestBayesianIndependentSamples.md

 bain Welch test
 ==========================

-The bain (Bayesian informative hypotheses evaluation) Welch test allows you test the nul-hypothesis that two means are equal versus one-sided and two-sided alternative hypotheses.
+The bain (Bayesian informative hypotheses evaluation) Welch test allows you test the null-hypothesis that two means are equal versus one-sided and two-sided alternative hypotheses.
 An important characteristic of the Bayesian Welch test is that it does NOT assume that the variance of the dependent variable is the same in both groups.

 ### Specification of the bain Welch test